California Pro Se Filing · Attorney-Prepared

 Written scope

-Once we agree, I send a written scope agreement covering the exact deliverables, the fee, your responsibilities, and what is not included.
+Once you accept, I send a written scope agreement covering the exact deliverables, the fee, your responsibilities, and what is not included.
 You countersign by email and pay.
 Work starts the same day.

 3